-The Victorian Waste and Resource Recovery Planning Framework
+- The Statewide Waste and Resource Recovery Infrastructure Plan

 The Statewide Waste and Resource Recovery Infrastructure Plan

-The State Infrastructure Plan is supported by the development of seven Regional Waste and Resource Recovery Implementation Plans (including the Metropolitan Implementation Plan) which outline a path for meeting specific regional and local needs.
+The SWRRIP is supported by the development of seven Regional Waste and Resource Recovery Implementation Plans, including the Metropolitan Implementation Plan, which outline a path for meeting specific regional and local needs.

-- 25% of municipal solid waste collected via MWRRG contracts will be recovered and managed via advanced resource recovery facilities and diverted from landfill
+- 25% of municipal solid waste collected via MWRRG contracts is recovered and managed via advanced resource recovery facilities and diverted from landfill

 - 95% of new multi-unit developments will accommodate resource recovery collections